 Further, he says,

-So what sorts of things would we pray for as fast?
+So what sorts of things might we pray for as we fast?

 1-Personal righteousness (as Elder Wirthlin mentioned)